Egil Olsen: Football philosophy

 Olsen has at times been referred to as a "football professor" for his scientific approach to the game, an early user of video analysis of matches.
 He has collected statistical data to find out which playing styles are the most efficient.
 As Norway manager, he argued that as Norway didn't have the players to beat the best teams, they needed a smarter playing style than them, and one that fit Norway's skills.

-He found that breakaways played an important role to making goals, and that quick counter-attacks caught opponents off guard to organize defense.
+He found that breakaways played an important role in making goals, and that quick counter-attacks caught opponents off guard to organize defense.
 Olsen believes that getting the ball down the field through the air to the attackers or flank players gave less chance for losing control.
 His use of a player with good heading abilities as a target man on the flank, such as Jostein Flo, was a major break with the established idea that all flank players should be small, quick and good dribblers.

 He is opposed to stationary offensive players, and argues that offensive runs (also for players that do not possess the ball) should be carried out as often as possible when one's team has the ball, as multiple simultaneous runs are very difficult to defend against.
 He also holds the idea that breakthrough passes to the area behind the opponent's defensive line should be sought out very often, and that frequent offensive runs towards this area is important.
 He also coined the phrase "å være best uten ball" (roughly "to be best at off-the-ball running", lit. "to be best without the ball") which gained some fame in Norway.
 It was originally said about Øyvind Leonhardsen, a player doing an exceptional number of runs during games.

 Olsen is also an ardent supporter of zone defense, as opposed to man-to-man marking.
 He also argues that players with extreme skills (extremely fast, extremely good headers, extremely good dribblers, extremely good passers etc.), as opposed to players with only good all-round skills, are important in football.

 His long-ball philosophy, use of the 4–5–1 system and his teams' often extremely successful defending was considered extremely boring by some, but Olsen's direct attacking style would also be praised whenever it was successful - notably in Norway's wins against Brazil in 1997 and 1998.

 His thoughts, together with those of Nils Arne Eggen, have had a strong impact on Norwegian football.

 Personal life

 Olsen was a member of the Norwegian Workers' Communist Party (known as AKP (m-l)).
-He is also known for his immense knowledge of geographical trivia, proven by his 2002 published factbook Drillos Verden (English: Drillo's World) published by Erling Kagge's publishing house Kagge Forlag (ISBN 9788248902447 Norway).
+He is also known for his immense knowledge of geographical trivia, as evidenced by his 2002 published factbook Drillos Verden (English: Drillo's World) published by Erling Kagge's publishing house Kagge Forlag (ISBN 9788248902447 Norway).